waynodiablo/Oystercard/pills/clojure.md

 ; => 1
 ```

-Let's look at some simple maths.
+Let's look at some simple maths:

 ```clojure
 (+ 1 3)